 A CYPRIOT BACKGAMMON GAME

-Played in cafes and coffee shops all over the island, ‘Tavli’, is a popular Cypriot version of Backgammon.
-Steeped in both history and tradition, it has also become a quintessential aspect of Cypriot culture that embodies not just a form of recreation for locals, but also the social fabric of the Cypriot coffee culture life.
-To understand the popular game of skill and chance, the history of backgammon itself must be first explored.
+Played in cafes and coffee shops all over the island, Cyprus backgammon, or Tavli as it is locally known, is a popular Cypriot version of Backgammon.
+Steeped in both history and tradition, it has also become a favoured Cypriot cultural pastime that embodies not just a form of recreation for locals but also the social fabric of the Cypriot coffee shop culture.

 A HISTORICAL EVOLUTION

+To understand the popular game of both skill and chance, the history of backgammon itself must first be explored.
 The origins of modern-day Backgammon trace back thousands of years.
 Its history intertwines with the historical evolution of other similar dice-based board games.
-Ancient cultures across several ages, mainly from the East, introduced games that shared common elements with the contemporary modern-day game.
+Sharing common elements with contemporary versions of the game today, Several ancient cultures, mainly from the East, and across several ages, introduced games of a similar nature.

-‘Tavli’ is believed to share roots with the ancient game of Senet.
-First played in Egypt around 3100 BC, Senet emerged at around the same time as the Royal Game of Ur, which was played in Mesopotamia.
-The game’s evolution then took significant strides in Persian society where it was known as Nard.
+Cypriot ‘Tavli’ in particular, is believed to share its roots with the ancient game of Senet.
+First played in Egypt around 3100 BC, the game of Senet emerged at around the same time as the Royal Game of Ur, which was played in Mesopotamia.
+The game’s evolution then took significant strides in Persian society, where it became known as Nard.

 THE BASIC PRINCIPLES OF THE GAME

-THE SOUND OF ROLLING DICE AND CLATTERING PEICES
+THE SOUND OF ROLLING DICE & CLATTERING PIECES

 It is not uncommon to hear the sounds of rolling dice and clattering pieces resonating from several households, street coffee shops, and cafes throughout the day and most evenings in Cyprus.
-The game also plays an essential role in fostering social connections that bridge across generations.
-This allows grandparents to teach grandchildren the intricacies of its strategy and its set moves.
+The game also plays an essential role in fostering social connections, bridging generations. and various social classes.
+This allows grandparents to teach grandchildren the intricacies of the game’s strategy and its set moves.

-Cypriot ‘Tavli’, comprises three main versions and these are known as Fevga, Porta, and Tsilito.
-Each variant comes with its own rules, but they all share the common goal that sees the movement of pieces around a board based on dice rolls.
+Cypriot Tavli comprises three main versions.
+These are known as Fevga, Porta, and Tsilito.
+Although each variant of the game comes with its own rules, they all share the common goal of the movement of pieces around the board based on dice rolls.

-Porta: This version of ‘Tavli’, is particularly engaging, featuring a bar where pieces can be sent to the opponent’s home board.
-Players must skilfully manage their pieces while blocking their opponent, whilst trying to free any trapped pieces.
+Porta: This version of ‘Tavli’, is particularly engaging and features a bar where pieces can be sent to after being trapped.
+Players must skilfully manage their pieces while trying to block their opponent, whilst trying to free trapped pieces.

 FAMOUS STORIES SURROUNDING THE GAME